alexander-kastil/m365-copilot/demos/readme.md

 - Bot Framework and Message Interactions
 - Message Extensions & Adaptive Cards capabilities
 - Implementing Custom Engine Agents for Microsoft 365

+### Build Plugins and Connectors for Microsoft Copilot for Microsoft 365

+- Microsoft Graph Connectors vs Plugins
+- Connect Copilot for Microsoft 365 to your external data in real-time with message extension plugins built with .NET and Visual Studio
+- Copilot for Microsoft 365 Extension Architecture
+- Microsoft Graph Connectors for Copilot for Microsoft 365
+- Message Extensions for Microsoft Copilot for Microsoft 365
+- Build Plugins using Microsoft Business Applications
+- Guided Project - Build a message extension plugin with TypeScript (TS) for Microsoft Copilot